 - I understand what it takes to achieve my individual KPIs

-- I get frequent feedback from my manager about what can I do to improve my performance
+- I get frequent feedback from my manager about what I can do to improve my performance

 - I have everything I need to achieve my KPIs